Can you go swimming on your period?

 Swimming makes your cramps worse

-Low-intensity exercise, such as swimming, has actually been proven to help relieve menstrual cramps.
+Low-intensity exercise, like swimming, has actually been proven to help relieve menstrual cramps.
 This is because it encourages your body to release endorphins, which can act like natural painkillers.
 What’s more, the buoyancy of the water can soothe back pain while being easy on the joints.
-Exercising when you’re on your period can also help give you more energy and studies have found it can help combat depression and symptoms of anxiety.
+Exercising ‘such as swimming’ when you’re on your period can also help give you more energy and studies have found it can help combat depression and symptoms of anxiety.

-Ocean Swimmer Beth French, who swam the English Channel in 2012, switched to a Mooncup to help with cramps associated with using a tampon while swimming, saying; “Swimming long swims with a tampon in ends up feeling like you have an iron bar in your lower gut and can cause cramps which are never good!
+Ocean Swimmer Beth French, who swam the English Channel in 2012, switched to the Mooncup® to help with cramps associated with using a tampon while swimming.
+Says Beth: “Swimming long swims with a tampon in ends up feeling like you have an iron bar in your lower gut and can cause cramps which are never good!
 So I switched to a Mooncup, which is much better as it is more malleable.”

 Read more testimonials about swimming with a Mooncup.